Risk of children swallowing small magnets leads to rare mandatory recall

 Doctor’s groups, too, worried that drawn-out litigation over the agency’s powers would put more children in danger.

-“It’s about damn time,” said Dr. Bryan Rudolph, spokesman for the North American Society for Pediatric Gastroenterology, Hepatology & Nutrition, who has treated children in the hospital for magnet ingestion.
+“It’s about damn time,” said Bryan Rudolph, spokesman for the North American Society for Pediatric Gastroenterology, Hepatology & Nutrition, who has treated children in the hospital for magnet ingestion.

-Almost every product safety recall in the United States is voluntary.
-The manufacturer has agreed to take action.
+Almost every product safety recall in the United States is voluntary, with the manufacturer having agreed to take action.
 The CPSC mostly lacks the authority to force products off the market without a company’s cooperation.
 And the few times that the agency has gone to court to enforce a recall ended in a settlement.

 But Colorado-based Zen Magnets and its chief executive, Shihan Qu, refused to back down.

-The CPSC first issued a warning about “innocent looking magnets” sets in 2011.
+The CPSC first issued a warning about “innocent looking” magnet sets in 2011.
 The agency soon passed mandatory regulations that essentially banned strong magnet sets in many cases.
 After two firms refused to comply, including Zen Magnets, regulators went to court.
 One company backed down.
 That left Qu’s company standing alone.

 The CPSC’s case against Qu’s company bounced between administrative court and federal court for several years.